Policy

 4. Exceptional contribution to civil society or achieved such unique distinction as to warrant recognition;

-1. Satisfy one or more of the following criteria:
+and satisfy one or more of the following:

 1. Demonstrated the highest standards of personal integrity;